-Veganism is perfect for a microbiome diet.
+A vegan diet is perfect for feeding your microbiome.
 It is naturally high in fiber and full of vegetables.
-However it’s also important to include some probiotics to keep everything digesting nicely.
-Here are 22 fermented and probiotic vegan recipes.
+However it’s also important to include some probiotics.
+To inspire you, here are 22 fermented and probiotic vegan recipes.

 Fermented Vegetables Pickles

 Naturally all fermented vegetable pickles are vegan!
 If you’re new to fermentation, then making pickles is a perfect place to start.
 It’s so easy and delicious!
 Here’s a few recipes to get your started: